manicprone/joint-kit/README.md

 <br />

-The Joint Action will automatically generate the appropriate [Joint Errors][section-joint-action-errors], if the `input` does not satisfy the `spec` defined, otherwise it will perform the data operation and return the expected data result.
+The [Joint Action][section-joint-actions] will automatically generate the appropriate [Joint Errors][section-joint-action-errors], if the `input` does not satisfy the `spec` defined, otherwise it will perform the data operation and return the expected data result.

 <span>---</span>

 However, this example is only conceptual, and does not represent a realistic way one would utilize the Joint Library in an application.

-Rather, only the "specs" for each operation would be defined in the application code (thus creating a method library), and the "inputs" would be generated on-the-fly by the users of the application.
+Rather, the "specs" for each operation would be defined in the application code (thus creating a method library), and the "inputs" would be generated on-the-fly by the users of the application.

 <br />